 GPI is the pay increase authorized by Congress and the President.
-If your OCS is in the appropriately compensated or undercompensated regions, you will receive the GPI percentage authorized by Congress each year.
-If your OCS is in the overcompensated region, your organization's business rules can award the full GPI, a partial allocation, or deny the increase entirely.
+If your OCS is in the acceptable range, you will receive the full GPI percentage authorized by Congress.

 Contribution Award (CA)

 CA is a bonus that does not affect your basic pay.
 The CA fund includes money that will be used for contribution awards (formerly performance awards) under the CCAS process.